Regular Rotating Black Holes: A Review: Summary

-Assuming that a manifold endowed with its corresponding metric is a fairly good approximation for describing the regular RBH, most of the models in the literature are of the Gürses-Gürsey type, whose general properties are rather well-known.
+Assuming that a manifold endowed with its corresponding metric is a fairly good approximation for describing a regular RBH, most of the models in the literature are of the Gürses-Gürsey type, whose general properties have been discussed in this text.
 We have seen that the regularity condition for these models translates into a condition for their mass function.
 We showed that the requirement of regularity leads to the violation of the energy conditions.
-Remarkably, regular RBH do not seem to require an extension through their equatorial plane.
-As a consequence, causality problems could be avoided simply if their mass function could remain non-negative.
-With regard to the choice of the particular RBH among the Gürses-Gürsey family, it all boils down to the choice of its mass function.
-In the literature, the mass function has been either chosen heuristically or derived from some gravitational theory.
-In this regard, the generalized Newman-Janis algorithm provides us with an alibi to just use the mass function from regular spherically symmetric static black hole models.
+Remarkably, regular RBH do not seem to require an extension through their disk.
+In this way, causality problems could be avoided simply if their mass function could remain non-negative.
+With regard to the choice of their mass function, in the literature it has been either chosen heuristically or derived from some gravitational theory.
+In either case, the generalized Newman-Janis algorithm provides us with an alibi to just use the mass function from regular spherically symmetric static black hole models.

+The recent observational developments (LIGO-VIRGO-KAGRA collaborations, the Event Horizon Telescope or, in the near future, the LISA project) opened the possibility to probe our theoretical predictions on rotating black holes.
+With our current observational resolution, so far the observations are consistent both with General Relativistic black holes and with alternative regular RBH models.
+Nevertheless, there is hope that a future increase in observational resolution could lead to discern among the different theoretical predictions.

 There are some open questions concerning regular RBHs.
 For example, the analysis of the possible existence of parallelly propagated curvature singularities, the treatment and resolution of their inner horizon instabilities, their future evolution due to the emission of Hawking radiation (including the problem of the possible formation of remnants) and a deeper generalization of the models beyond the Gürses-Gürsey type.